Blog

 Danielle Krettek Cobb delivered a thought-provoking talk on "Models of Intelligence: Being Human in the Age of AI."
 Drawing from her experiences at Google's Empathy Lab and her journey as a Zen chaplain, Cobb presented a refreshing perspective on AI development.
 She emphasized the need for an ecological approach to technology, inspired by natural systems and human values.
 "We're not making products, we're making presences," Cobb asserted, challenging attendees to consider AI through the lens of mutual flourishing rather than mere productivity.

 The talk highlighted the importance of integrating cultural wisdom, emotional intelligence, and contemplative traditions into AI development.
-Cobb shared a compelling example of EKGPT, an AI model trained on Hawaiian cultural wisdom that demonstrated a more community-oriented approach to problem-solving.
+Cobb shared a compelling example of "EK GPT", an AI model developed in a community-centered hackathon in Hawaii.
+Trained on Hawaiian cultural wisdom, EK GPT offered a more relational approach to problem-solving, reflecting values like Aloha Spirit and reciprocity.
 Her invitation to "look more deeply inside" resonated with the audience, emphasizing the need for self-reflection and deep listening in the face of rapid technological change.

 Designing the Future: AI, Innovation, and Human-Centered Technology